-Smaller Regional and Super Community banks continued to outperform on a few key metrics, most notably on both the Efficiency ratio and Net Interest Margin.
-While NIM leveled out and declined slightly, larger banks, on average, actually saw a slight increase. it was encouraging that most banks were able to maintain somewhat healthy margins even in the face of significant increases in funding/deposit costs.
+Smaller Regional and Super Community banks continued to outperform on a few key metrics, most notably on both the Efficiency Ratio and Net Interest Margin. it is encouraging that most banks have been able to maintain somewhat healthy margins even in the face of increases in funding/deposit costs.
 This is counter to many analysts' expectations who predicted significant drops in NIM.
-However, we do expect continued pressure on both deposit balances and cost of funds over the next few quarters and believe both net interest margins and earnings will decline somewhat across the board.
-One troubling aspect is the continued increase in the average Regional Bank efficiency ratio.
+We expect continuing improvements in NIM as funding costs go down and loan demand picks up.
 We expect an increased focus on cost reduction and industry consolidation to intensify as banks combine to achieve potential scale economies.

-Five Year Return on Equity
+Return on Equity

 We look at how individual banks produce return on shareholder equity over time, not just for the current period.
 We believe that a consistent, sustainable earnings stream over various economic and business cycles drives quality and helps to determine value.
-Outstanding performers include Fifth Third, PNC, U.S. Bank, East West Bancorp, Western Alliance, Bank OZK and UMB in Missouri.
+Outstanding performers include Fifth Third, PNC, U.S. Bank, East West Bancorp, Western Alliance, Bank OZK and UMBF in Missouri.
 While return on shareholder equity is important, only three of these, WAL, EWBC and OZK, are among our highest rated banks, overall.
-We believe that ROE is an important indicator of management effectiveness, so we pay just as much attention to low performers on this indicator, such as Citizens Financial (CFG), New York Community (NYCB), Atlantic Union (AUB), Associated (ASB) and Texas Capital (TCBI).
+We believe that ROE is an important indicator of management effectiveness, so we pay just as much attention to low performers on this indicator, such as Citizens Financial (CFG), Key Bank (KEY), Atlantic Union (AUB), Associated (ASB) and Texas Capital (TCBI).